Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![45](assets/dk-prep-create.png)

 In a Prepare recipe you assemble a series of steps to transform your data from a library of ~100 processors.
 There are a couple of ways you can select these processors to build your script.
 Firstly you can select these processors directly by using the `+ADD A NEW STEP` button on the left.
 Secondly because Dataiku DSS infers meanings for each column, it suggests relevant actions in many cases.
-In the example below although the column is stored in Snowflake as a String Dataiku DSS recognises it as a date format so infers a `Date(unparsed)` meaning and suggests the `Parse Date` processor, by selecting the `More actions` menu item further suggestions are made.
+In the example below although the column is stored in Snowflake as a String Dataiku DSS recognizes it as a date format so infers a `Date(unparsed)` meaning and suggests the `Parse Date` processor, by selecting the `More actions` menu item further suggestions are made.

 ![46](assets/dk-prepare_overview2.png)